 ✱ Leverage Sales Paths and the Guidance to Success section to highlight the criteria or other useful information.

 To ensure a comprehensive view in your system, you will need to add the products themselves, as well as fields to accurately describe them.
-Having a clear definition of what properties reside in each of the product objects is key to a scalable org.
+Having a clear definition of what properties reside in each of the product objects is key to a scalable product table design.

 We usually recommend sticking to the following when it comes to the Product and Opportunity Product objects: